josh-lambda/fencing-tester/JOURNAL.md

 | Foil   | Lame | Tip | Weapon/Piste |
 | Eppe   | Direct Wire | Other Wire | Weapon/Piste |
 | Sabre  | Lame | Tip | Weapon/Piste |

+### Hit detection

+The criteria for registering a hit differ between weapons.

+In foil and sabre, pins 2 & 3 must be closed on the weapon, and Pin 2 must be connected to the opponents pin 1 (Via the opponents conductive jacket).
+If pins 2 & 3 are closed but the circuit through the opponent's jacket is not completed it is counted as 'off-target'.
+In this case no point is awarded, but the bout must still be halted and so it must be detectable and displayed.
+Foil and sabre have all connections normally open.

+In eppe pins 1 & 2 are normally closed, and a hit is registered when the connection is opened.
+Because eppe does not have a target area, Pin 3 is used to detect connection to the floor or opponents weapon.
+If the weapon hit the floor instead of the opponent, the hit will not register.

 **Total time spent: 2h**